123samueld/MyKY/Documentation/HowToInstall.md

 * Create desktop quick launch icon

 ## Downloads/Installs

+### This app
+Get this app from Github, preferably clone it to your Desktop.

 ### How to Download/Install Google Chrome
 Unfortunately the scraper depends on the Google Chrome Browser, other browsers are not an option.
 You will need to download Chrome, get the latest version from here: